scipy-conference/scipy_proceedings/README.md

 #### Editor Deadlines

-- Mar 26: Reviewer invitations sent
+- Apr 9:  Reviewer invitations sent
-- Apr 2: Deadline to respond to offer to be a reviewer
+- Apr 23: Deadline to respond to offer to be a reviewer
-- Apr 19: Authors invited to submit full papers
+- Apr 26: Authors invited to submit full papers
-- May 31–Aug 9: Open Review Period
-- May 31: Reviewers Assigned
+- May 31: Assignment of reviewers to papers
+  - Reviewers comment on papers to authors during this period.
+  - Authors also respond to review comments with improvements to papers during this period.
-- Jun 21: Initial Complete Review
+- Jun 21: Initial complete review
+  - Reviewers continue to comment on paper improvements during this period.
+  - Authors also respond to review comments with further improvements to papers during this period.
   - Editors should verify that reviews have been completed
-- Aug 9: Final Editorial Decisions for Proceedings Contents Deadline
+- Aug 16: Proceedings final sign-off by editors
+  - The publication process begins after final sign-off.

 ## Instructions for Slides